Thursday, December 11, 2025

 Abdomen

 A bee's abdomen is its rear body section, containing vital organs for digestion (honey stomach), reproduction (spermatheca, ovaries, testes), and defense (stinger), plus glands for wax (wax glands) and scent (Nasonov gland) in workers, all covered in protective segments that allow flexibility and house important functions like nectar storage and even breathing through pulsing.
+T1 is the first segment of the abdomen after the thorax, then T2, T3, T4, T5, and then T6 is the last portion of the abdomen.

 Main body part (respiration)